sologenic/com-fs-aed-model/MODEL.md

 ## Overview

 The Aed provides a comprehensive data structure for managing aed within the system.
-This model supports identification: provides unique identifiers for aed, and more.
+This model supports organizational context: links items to organizations via organizationid, metadata and audit: includes metadata and audit trails for tracking changes, identification: provides unique identifiers for aed, and more.

 Key features of the {model_name.lower()} model include:
+- **Organizational Context**: Links items to organizations via OrganizationID
+- **Metadata and Audit**: Includes metadata and audit trails for tracking changes
 - **Identification**: Provides unique identifiers for aed

 ## aed.proto